bbc/datalab.rocks/README.md

 Practically, this means taking a collaborative approach.
 Our data scientists and engineers collaborate closely with editorial colleagues, user experience, product, as well as collaboration with other teams across the BBC.

-We recently launched the first fully personalised in-house recommendation engine for [BBC Sounds](https://www.bbc.co.uk/sounds) and developed content-based recommendation engines for BBC News and World Service.
+We recently launched the first [fully personalised in-house recommendation engine for BBC Sounds](https://www.bbc.co.uk/sounds) and the first [cross-product recommendation engine for BBC Sport and News short-form videos](https://www.bbc.co.uk/blogs/internet/entries/f74ea410-5ec4-4add-9daa-a29d25176ccd).
+We've also developed content-based recommendation engines for BBC News and World Service.

 In 2021, our objectives are to: